 \section{Conclusions}

-In this work, we addressed the challenge of employing Deep Learning to accelerate algebraic multigrid iterative solvers for linear systems of equations stemming from polytopal discretizations of Partial Differential Equations, where the increased flexibility of polygonal and polyhedral meshes comes at the cost of more complex algebraic structures.
-Algebraic multigrid methods are among the state-of-the-art iterative solvers thanks to their robustness and black-box nature.
-However, AMG performance is highly sensitive to the smoother and parameter choices, particularly the strong threshold parameter that drives the coarsening strategy.
-To improve the performance of AMG solvers, we introduced ANN-AMG: a framework that automatically tunes the smoother as well as the strong threshold parameter in AMG solvers using a novel neural network-driven approach.
-By interpreting the linear system matrix as an image and designing a tailored convolutional architecture and a novel pooling strategy, our ANN-AMG achieves robust and efficient parameter selection on the fly, eliminating the need for manual fine-tuning.
-The proposed approach is entirely non-intrusive, and it is compatible with existing implementations of the PDE solver and parallel AMG implementations.
-Numerical experiments on both PolyDG and VEM discretizations of diffusion and elasticity problems in two- and three-dimensions demonstrated that we can reduce up to $27\%$ the computational cost compared to AMG approaches with ``manual" tuning.
-Our results demonstrate the advantages of enhancing algebraic iterative solvers via deep learning to improve the efficient numerical solution of differential problems posed on complex and heterogeneous domains via polytopal discretizations.
-Further research aims to integrate data-driven adaptivity in multilevel solvers, ranging from coarsening strategies to the design of intergrid operators, as well as to extend ANN-AMG to non-symmetric or indefinite systems and explore transferability across broader classes of PDE models and discretizations.
+In this work, we employed deep learning to accelerate Algebraic Multigrid iterative solvers for linear systems arising from polytopal discretizations of PDEs.
+To improve the performance of AMG solvers, which are highly sensitive to the choice of smoother and parameters, we introduce a novel ANN-AMG framework.
+ANN-AMG automatically tunes both the smoother selection and the strong threshold parameter in AMG solvers using a novel neural network–driven approach.
+By interpreting the matrix as an image and designing a tailored convolutional architecture and a novel pooling strategy, our ANN-AMG achieves robust, on-the-fly parameter selection, eliminating the need for manual fine-tuning.
+The proposed approach is entirely non-intrusive and compatible with existing PDE solvers and parallel AMG implementations.
+Numerical experiments carried out on both PolyDG and VEM discretizations of diffusion and elasticity problems in two- and three-dimensions demonstrated that we can reduce the computational cost by up to $27\%$ compared to AMG approaches with ``default" choices.
+Our results demonstrate the advantages of enhancing algebraic iterative solvers with deep learning to achieve efficient numerical solutions of differential problems posed on complex and heterogeneous domains via polytopal discretizations.